ndeadly/MissionControl/README.md

 * Motion support
 * Keyboard and mouse support

+### Known Issues and Limitations
+* Non-Switch controllers cannot be used to wake the system from sleep.
+* Controllers that haven't had their hardware ID whitelisted for identification will not be recognised as connected.
+This can include some official Switch controllers.
+They will however still pair with the console and store their details to the database.
+If you encounter such a controller, please create an issue requesting support.
+* Wii(U) controllers can take a while to pair with the console.
+For some reason they are only detected at the end of a device discovery cycle.
+Be patient and re-press the sync button on the controller if neccessary.
+* Xbox One button layout was changed at some point in a firmware update.
+Please ensure your controller firmware is up to date if you have issues with incorrect button mappings.
+* Games with motion controls experience a drift on non-switch controllers when motion controls are enabled.
+I will fix this in a future release.
+For now most games should allow you to disable motion controls as a workaround.

 ### Frequently Asked Questions
 ***Does this support USB controllers?***
 No. MissionControl is Bluetooth-only for now.